 (a) may remove, pull down or take up the tower, pole, wire, pipe, structure or apparatus specified in the notice; and

-(b) may recover, in a court of competent jurisdiction as a civil debt due to him from the person, local government, agent or instrumentality of the Crown, the amount of the expenses incurred by him in exercising the power conferred by paragraph (a).
+(b) may recover, in a court of competent jurisdiction as a civil debt due to the Commissioner from the person, local government, agent or instrumentality of the Crown, the amount of the expenses incurred by the Commissioner in exercising the power conferred by paragraph (a).

 [Section 28B inserted: No. 7 of 1966 s.
 5; amended: No. 96 of 1975 s.
 30; No. 14 of 1996 s.
 4; No. 57 of 1997 s.
-84(2).]
+84(2); No. 26 of 2023 s.
+35 and 44.]

+Division 2 — Acquiring and leasing land for main roads works and road service centres

+[Heading inserted: No. 26 of 2023 s.
+36.]

-29. Acquiring land; powers to lease etc. acquired land
+29. Acquiring, leasing and making agreements in relation to land

+(1A) In this section —

+designated purpose means —

+(a) main roads works or other works associated with the construction of infrastructure; or

+(b) activities to provide services for vehicles or road users or in connection with road travel or transport; or

+(c) other purposes directly or indirectly connected with the Commissioner’s functions or other public purposes.

-(1) When and as often as land is required for the purposes of this Act, the Commissioner —
+(1) Without limiting section 18E, when land is required for a designated purpose the Commissioner —

 (a) may acquire the land by negotiation or agreement; or

-(b) may enter upon, survey and compulsorily acquire the land under the powers contained in and in accordance with the procedure prescribed by Part 9 of the Land Administration Act 1997.
+(b) may enter upon, survey and compulsorily acquire the land under the powers contained in and in accordance with the procedure prescribed by the Land Administration Act 1997 Parts 9 and 10.

-(2) In addition to the other powers conferred on the Commissioner by this Act, the Commissioner may grant —
+(2) Without limiting section 18E, the Commissioner may grant to any person on such terms and conditions, approved by the Minister, as the Commissioner thinks fit —

-(a) a lease or licence to occupy any land acquired by him under this section; and
+(a) a lease or licence to occupy —

+(i) freehold land acquired by the Commissioner under this section; or

+(ii) any other land otherwise under the care, control and management of the Commissioner;

+and

-(b) any interest in that land,
+(b) any interest in land referred to in paragraph (a)(i).

-to any person from whom the land was acquired upon such terms and conditions subject to subsection (3) as he thinks fit and of which the Minister approves.
+(2A) Without limiting section 18F, the acquisition of land under subsection (1)(b) for a road service centre requires the approval of the Minister.

-(3) Where the Commissioner pursuant to subsection (2)(b), grants an interest that is an easement, unless the parties concerned otherwise agree, the easement shall not be revoked without compensation.
+(3) Where the Commissioner pursuant to subsection (2)(b), grants an interest that is an easement, unless the parties concerned otherwise agree, the easement must not be revoked without compensation.

-(4) The Commissioner may enter into agreements relating to such other matters and things as are necessary to give effect to the powers conferred on the Commissioner by this section and for the purpose of facilitating the acquisition and dealing with any land acquired under this section.
+(4) The Commissioner may enter into agreements relating to such other matters and things as are necessary to give effect to the powers conferred on the Commissioner by this section and for the purpose of facilitating the acquisition of, and dealing with, land under this section.

 (5) Without limiting the generality of the powers conferred by this section, the provisions of this section relating to the acquisition of land, whether an interest is acquired separately from or together with any land, extends to the acquisition of an interest to use the subsoil or under surface of land, the surface of land or any space above the surface of land for the erection of any bridge over or under which a road is to pass and for the erection of the necessary supports therefor.